thetokyogourmet 10 months ago

 Kawdowaki has all the accolades, 3 michelin star, Tabelog Bronze, 4 of us in a private room, had the crab course.
 While the crab was nice, we thought it was overpriced at 20k+ yen extra pp. The tempura was average, the shabu hamaguri was good and the truffle rice definitely lives up to the hype.
 The dessert finale was amazing and I dont usually like dessert.
 I think overall the meal was delicious but a little overpriced, there was inconsistencies with the different course and I think Tabelog bronze or even silver is an accurate.
 Not sure about the 3 stars.
 I would definitely go again and maybe try the Uni caviar somen and sit on the counter.
 The ease of booking is a major plus.

-Yee How almost 2 years ago
+Yee How about 2 years ago

 Is there any recommended patisserie?
 Hopefully with little queue/waiting time.

-Yee How almost 2 years ago
+Yee How about 2 years ago

 Has anyone been to ishimaru in saitama?
 Any background on the style of sushi served?